defaults/algorithms/Sorting & Searching/counting_sort.md

 **Counting Sort** assumes that each of the n input elements in a integer in the range 0 to k for some integer k.
 When k = O(n) time.
+It is often used as a sub-routine to another sorting algorithm like radix sort.

+Time Complexity: O(n+k) where n is the number of elements in input array and k is the range of input.
+Auxiliary Space: O(n+k)

 **Psudo Code**